 The FLS is also used to determine whether a household has income protection insurance.
 In the same way as critical illness coverage, the correlations between the presence of cover and characteristics of households in the FLS are used to predict the likelihood of households in the WAS being protected.
 Critical illness cover is then imputed by choosing the households that are most likely to be covered.
-See appendix for more detail.
+See appendix for more details.
+It has been assumed that a household will have 3 months of essential spending coverage if they have income protection.

-2.2.4 Number of earners and balance of earnings
+2.2.5 Number of earners and balance of earnings